Global Sustainable Tourism Council (GSTC)

-Department of Parks and Wildlife - Western Australia
+Department of Biodiversity, Conservation & Attractions Western Australia

-The Western Australia Department of Parks & Wildlife (DPAW) is a Protected Area Manager Member of Ecotourism Australia that focuses on nature conservation and the community’s enjoyment and appreciation of Western Australia’s world-class network of national and marine parks.
+The Parks and Wildlife Service at the Department of Biodiversity, Conservation & Attractions WA (DBCA) is a Protected Area Manager Member of Ecotourism Australia that focuses on nature conservation and the community’s enjoyment and appreciation of Western Australia’s world-class network of national and marine parks.
 The Department's key responsibilities include conserving biodiversity and managing the State’s national parks, marine parks and other reserves.

 National Parks South Australia

 National Parks South Australia encompasses more than 20% of the state and offers a wide range of experiences.
 South Australia boasts an extensive and comprehensive park system.

 National Parks South Australia celebrates the State’s parks for the benefits they provide to communities and the contribution they make to conservation.